FiveThirtyEight: Silver's exit, 2024 U.S. elections and shutdown

 In May 2023, ABC News hired G. Elliott Morris, a data journalist for The Economist who has often been described as a rival of Silver, to head the site as editorial director of data analytics.
 On September 18, 2023, the original website domain at fivethirtyeight.com was closed, with web traffic becoming redirected to ABC News pages, and its logo was replaced, with the name 538 used instead of FiveThirtyEight.
 At 538, Morris developed a new election forecasting model of the 2024 election.
 In the leadup to Biden's withdrawal, 538 was the only professional election forecaster to give Biden majority odds of winning the 2024 election.
 Silver criticized Morris's model, describing it as at best ignoring the polls and giving Biden positive odds merely due to his incumbency, and at worst as being "buggy".
 The election forecast remained suspended for a month after Biden withdrew, before being replaced by a new model for Kamala Harris versus Trump that put more emphasis on polling.
 The forecast predicted a very narrow Harris victory with her winning 270 electoral votes to Trump's 268.
 Trump won the election with 312 electoral votes to Harris's 226.

+2025 shutdown and 2026 archive removal

-On March 5, 2025, the Walt Disney Company shut down 538 and laid off about 15 employees.
+On March 5, 2025, the Walt Disney Company, ABC's parent company, shut down 538 and laid off about 15 employees.
 ABC News announced that it would continue to provide polling data and analysis outside of the 538 brand.

-After departing the site, Nate Silver began publishing a personal blog, Silver Bulletin.
-In May 2025, G. Elliott Morris announced a newsletter, Strength in Numbers, which he said he intends to expand into a successor to FiveThirtyEight.
+After departing the site, Silver began publishing a personal blog, Silver Bulletin.
+In May 2025, Morris announced a newsletter, Strength in Numbers, which he said he intends to expand into a successor to FiveThirtyEight.

+On May 15, 2026, ABC redirected all 538 articles, which had been archived on an earlier version of the site (fivethiryeight.com), to the politics section of the ABC News website (abcnews.com/politics), making all 538 content inaccessible.
+Silver said that ABC were "a bunch of assholes" and that the ABC decision was driven by vindictiveness towards Silver.
+Silver attempted to buy back 538's IP rights but claimed ABC told him they would not sell for any price because he had criticized their management.
+Silver mourned the loss of the archives, saying "all the work that's been done, you know, groundbreaking work covering this remarkable period in American politics, is lost."